Life Lines

 IMPORTANT!

-When a child/baby is unresponsive you are dealing with a unconscious casualty, this means they are breathing but not awake.
+When a child/baby is unresponsive, you are dealing with an.
+Spend unconscious casualty, this means they are breathing but not awake.

-The next steps are very important, spend some time on this subject go to NEXT PAGE
+The next steps are very important.
+Spend some time on this subject, go to the NEXT PAGE.

 Go Back a Page